 On a national level, the resilience of infrastructure is still limited, so it needs to be gradually invested in and developed.

-Regarding the tasks in the coming time, the Deputy Prime Minister requested to focus on preparing to complete the apparatus for natural disaster prevention, control, search and rescue according to the Law on Civil Defense, ensuring that the new apparatus operates faster, stronger and more effectively.
+Regarding the tasks in the coming time, the Deputy Prime Minister requested to focus on preparing to perfect the apparatus for natural disaster prevention, control, search and rescue according to the Law on Civil Defense, ensuring that the new apparatus operates faster, stronger and more effectively.
 The Ministry of National Defense will closely coordinate with relevant ministries and branches to soon develop a Decree guiding the implementation of the Law on Civil Defense.

 The hydro-meteorological forecasting agency must continue to improve the quality of forecasts to be as timely and accurate as possible, the Deputy Prime Minister requested.